carloskaustin/Gun-Violence-In-US-Cities/README.md

 ## 📖 Project Overview

 This project uses data from the Gun Violence Archive (GVA) , accessed through Kaggle, to explore patterns of gun-related murders across U.S. cities.

-I wanted to answer two simple questions:
+With this dataset, I wanted to answer two simple questions:

-Which cities have had the most murders?
+- Which cities have had the most murders?

-What do those yearly trends look like?
+- What do those yearly trends look like?

 ## 📊 Dataset